oliviawestmacottssw/SSW.Rules.Content/rules/data---do-you-use-a-url-instead-of-an-image-in-your-database/rule.md

 ---

-We recommend that you use a URL instead of an image in your database, this will make you:
+​​​​We recommend that you use a URL instead of an image in your database, this will make you:

 - Avoid the size of your database increasing too quickly (which may bring a serial of problems, like performance, log and disk space, etc);
-- Easy to validate and change the image.
+- Easy to validate and change the image​​​.